rescript-association/genType/README.md

 ### Renaming, @genType.as, and object mangling convention.

 By default, entities with a given name are exported/imported with the same name.
 However, you might wish to change the appearence of the name on the JS side.

+**NOTE** From bucklescript 7.0.0, `@genType.as` on record fields will be discouraged, as it incurs a runtime conversion cost.
+Instead `@bs.as` will be supported and incur zero cost.

 For example, in case of a record field whose name is a keyword, such as `type`:

 ```reason